-- 2. The SAT reports the GPA's of students with their SAT scores.
+Idea: The SAT has a report that compares the reported GPA's of students with their SAT scores.
 As an average, this can help.
 If your school has an average SAT score of 1250 (2 part) and the average reported GPA for that SAT score from The College Board is 3.98, but your students average 3.10, you have a problem.
-You're GPA is probably under reporting your student's actual performance. - 4.
-Should we celebrate high performance in grades?
+You're GPA is probably under reporting your student's actual performance.

+4. Should we celebrate high performance

+in grades?
 The virtue of temperance comes into play here.
-If you make too big a deal of GPA with awards, etc., you will communicate that the academic virtues are the greatest virtues.
+If you make too big a deal of GPA with awards, etc., you will communicate that natural intelligence is the greatest virtue.
+Of course, it is not.
 On the other hand, classicists are not egalitarians.
 We don't want to say "I'm as good as you" to children (See C.S.
 Lewis: Screwtape Proposes a Toast).
 Thus, if grades are celebrated, it should be done with temperance.
 There should be other recognition for other virtues.
 Recognizing too many creates divisions.
 Also, take care with too much pride in grades.
 This is why more focus should be given to virtues like charity, faithfulness, or fortitude.

-Ideas:

-1. One rule I make is that no more than about a third of any group

-- (class, grade, school) should be recognized.) - 2.
+Ideas: One rule I make is that no more than about a third of any group (class, grade, school) should be recognized.)
 Consider the little things.
-Do we publish the deans list prominently by announcing it boldly?
-Or in the back of our newsletter?
-Or post it on the board outside the office?
-Do we call the kids to the front in the award ceremony or simply name them and clap at the end?
-What message does each of these send?
+Do we publish the deans list prominently, or in the back of our newsletter.
+Do we call the kids to the front in the award ceremony or simply name them and clap at the end.